Neal S. Young

 Neal Stuart Young (born 1947) is an American physician and researcher, chief of the Hematology Branch of the National Institutes of Health (NIH), and Director of the Center for Human Immunology at the NIH in Bethesda, Maryland.
-He is primarily known for work in the pathophysiology and treatment of aplastic anemia, and is also known for his contributions to the pathophysiology of parvovirus B19 infection.
+He is primarily known for his work in the pathophysiology and treatment of aplastic anemia, and is also known for his contributions to the pathophysiology of parvovirus B19 infection.

 Biography

 Young was born in New York City on April 13, 1947.
 He received an A.B. from Harvard College in 1967, and a M.D. from Johns Hopkins School of Medicine in 1971.
 His internal medicine residency was at Massachusetts General Hospital.
 In 1976, he completed a clinical fellowship in the Hematology-Oncology Division at Barnes Hospital, Washington University School of Medicine.

 Young's entire career has been in the Intramural Research Program of the National Institutes of Health in Bethesda, Maryland.
 He has been Chief of the Hematology Branch of the National Heart, Lung, and Blood Institute since 1994 and was appointed Director of the Trans-NIH Center for Human Immunology, Autoimmunity, and Inflammation in 2007.